gsajko/blog/content/projects/part3_displaying.md

 In Tweetdeck I have 2 most important collections:
 - `custom_feed` - where I upload tweets after filtering them
-- `not_relevant` - so I can quickly drag tweets from one column to another, to mark them as not relevant.
+- `not_relevant` - so I can quickly drag tweets from one column to another, to mark them as not relevant

 ![](/img/20210307151005.png)
 [click for full resolution](/img/20210307151005.png)